--Resveratrol supplements (for inflammatory immune issues like elevated TNFa)
+-Resveratrol supplements (for inflammatory immune issues such as elevated TNFa)

 -GCSF daily injection (repeat implantation failure)

--Injections of HCG (1500 IU pregnyl) during the luteal phase and early pregnancy (history of repeat implantation failure or early miscarriage)
+-Injections of HCG during the luteal phase and early pregnancy (history of repeat implantation failure or early miscarriage)

--Interval double transfer (sequential transfer – transferring embryos on day 3 and then further embryos on day day 5.
+-Interval double transfer (sequential transfer – transferring embryos on day 2 or 3 and then further embryos on day 5)

-Where the sperm is poor quality, instead of relying on ICSI to deal with the problem, if possible we try to improve the quality before IVF.
+Where the sperm is of poor quality, instead of relying on ICSI to deal with the problem, we try to improve the quality before IVF if possible.
 We screen for infections and often suggest a course of antibiotics and antioxidants before attempting IVF.
-We also offer enhanced testing for sperm problems e.g. anti sperm antibodies, acrosome reaction-mitochondria-chromatin assessment and sperm DNA fragmentation test (same day at low cost).
+We also offer enhanced testing for sperm problems e.g., anti-sperm antibodies, acrosome reaction-mitochondria-chromatin assessment, sperm DNA fragmentation test and sperm maturation assessment (same day at low cost).

-You can have full information about the sperm that will be used for your cycle and we can select from many options on the day of egg collection to maximize the chances of success according to your own wishes (e.g. half IVF, half ICSI, or half own sperm/half donor sperm – from our in-house sperm bank).
+You can have full information about the sperm that will be used for your cycle, and we can select from many options on the day of egg collection to maximise the chances of success according to your own wishes (e.g., half IVF, half ICSI, surgical sperm retrieval or switching to sperm donation if needed by choosing from our Sperm bank).

-For an own egg cycle, you will usually need a baseline scan just before the stimulation starts – ideally in Athens but otherwise in your home country (then you email the full results to us so we can finalise the dose of your stimulation medication).
-Then you will usually need to be in Athens for daily monitoring scans from day 6-7 onwards and stay until embryo transfer (7-14 days).
+For an own egg cycle, you will usually need a baseline scan just before the stimulation starts – ideally in Athens, but otherwise in your home country (you can email the full results to us so we can finalise the dose of your stimulation medication).
+Then, you will usually need to be in Athens for daily monitoring scans from day 6-7 onwards and stay until embryo transfer (7-14 days).